Documentation

 Compiler pipeline

-Each stage is a separate Zig source file with clear input/output boundaries.
+Each stage is a separate Zig source file.
+Parser and checker are shared across all targets.

-token.zigToken type definitions — keywords, operators, literals, punctuation
+token.zigToken definitions — keywords (including class/new/this), operators, literals

 lexer.zigTokenizer with comment skipping, string/number/identifier support